Frequently Asked Questions

 Q What is the application process?

-A CMU application can be submitted online through our website.
-We also accept applications sent directly to the Admission Office by regular mail.
-The complete application should comply with the admission requirements and contain all submittals and fees in order to start the process of evaluation.
-A decision is usually communicated within 2-3 weeks of the application date.
+A CMU applications can be submitted through our website.
+The completed application should comply with the admissions requirements and must contain all submittals and fees in order to start the process of admissions evaluation.
+A decision is usually communicated within 10 business days upon completion of the application.

-You should check Admission Step by Step page for detailed information.
+You should check the Admissions Step by Step page for detailed information.

 Q Does the University require MCAT (Medical College Admission Test)?

 A While the University does not require MCAT scores, it is strongly recommended to enclose them if available to significantly improve the chances of being admitted.

 A Yes.
 However, applications for transfer/advanced standing are evaluated on an individual basis, by the Admission Committee.
 In general, the student must be transferring from an IMED listed medical school to qualify.

 Please Note: CMU does not grant advanced standing to students for work done in schools of Podiatry, Allied Health, Chiropractic, Osteopaths, Dentistry, Physician Assistants or Nurses.
 Health professionals who wish to upgrade their skills and earn an MD degree may be admitted to the first semester of Medical Science Program.